Information Posted in Compliance with the Illinois Freedom of Information Act per 5 ILCS 140/4

 email vbrod@ci.washington.il.us

-Freedom of Information Form - City Records
+Freedom of Information Form - For Police Department Records

 email records@ci.washinton.il.us